hasanm5583/sep10-freedom-project/blog/entry02.md

 ## Engineering design Process

 I am currently on Step 2 of my (Engineering desin process) EDP. what is researching the problem that people don't know what technologies Softwares/hardware exist in the treatment of CP.
 Now that I have research what technologies already exist in the treatment of individual's with CP.
 Now it's on to step 3.
-Researching future technologies that could exist in the future of CP treatment as well as researching a cure for individual's with CP.
+Researching future technologies that could exist in the future of CP treatment as well as researching a cure for individual's with CP

+## Skills

 [Previous](entry01.md)  [Next](entry03.md)

 [Home](../README.md)